life-itself/developmentalspaces.org/content/what.md

 ---
-title: What is a transformative 'deliberately developmental' space?
+title: What is a (deliberately) developmental space?
 ---

-> [!note] Centers more than boundaries
+## Preface: Centers more than boundaries

->
-> We prefer to talk more in terms of centers than boundaries in saying "what" a developmental space is.
-Specifically, there is no rigid delineation of a development space that allow us to precisely "this is" [a space] and "this is not".
-Rather, the definitions we offer should be thought of as sketches or outlines of a *center* in a conceptual field which a given instance is more or less close to.
+In talking about the "what" of developmental spaces we emphasize that we prefer the metaphor of centers rather than boundaries.
+That is, we offer definitions as outlines of a *center* of a conceptual field for developmental spaces -- which a given concrete example is more or less close to.
+We are *not* aiming for rigid boundaries that allow for precise determinations e.g. that "this is" [a space] and "this is not".

+## Outlines

+### From the 2021 essay

 The first sketch of a definition was in the [original essay](lhttps://lifeitself.org/blog/2021/10/05/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis):